janfrederikstein/rag_reports/pdfs/cleaned_markdown_output/spotify_2024_Q3_financials/page_44.md

 ## Share Price Risk

-Share price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in the fair value of the company's ordinary share price.
+Share price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in the fair value of the Company's ordinary share price.
 Our exposure to this risk relates primarily to the Exchangeable Notes and accrual for social costs on outstanding share-based compensation awards.

-A 10% decrease or increase in the Company’s ordinary share price would have resulted in a fair value of the Exchangeable Notes ranging from €1,323 million to €1,361 million at September 30, 2024.
+A 10% decrease or increase in the Company's ordinary share price would have resulted in a fair value of the Exchangeable Notes ranging from €1,323 million to €1,361 million at September 30, 2024.

 A 10% decrease or increase in the Company's ordinary share price would have resulted in a decrease or increase in the accrual for social costs on outstanding share-based compensation awards of €32 million at September 30, 2024.

 ## Investment Risk

 We are exposed to investment risk as it relates to changes in the market value of our long-term investments, due primarily to volatility in the share price used to measure the investment and exchange rates.
-The majority of our long-term investments relate to TME.
-A 10% decrease or increase in TME's share price would have resulted in a fair value of the Group's long-term investment in TME ranging from €1,377 million to €1,684 million at September 30, 2024.
+The majority of our long-term investments relate to TIME.
+A 10% decrease or increase in TIME's share price would have resulted in a fair value of the Group's long-term investment in TIME ranging from €1,737 million to €1,684 million at September 30, 2024.

 ## Inflation Risk